aleostudio/slimpay-php/README.md

 <br />

 ## Installation
-If you want to try the package, simply install it with:
+If you want to try the package, simply clone it and install its dependencies with:
 ```bash
 composer install
 ```